ppy/osu-wiki/wiki/Help_Center/en.md

 osu!supporters are given the privilege of editing their very own page for display on their profile for the world to see.
 User pages may contain anything you like - so long as it follows the community rules!

 If your supporter tag runs out, your user page will remain visible and you will still be able to edit it.
+However, you do need to edit it at least once before the tag expires!

 ### When I try to register, all the fields say "invalid request"!